HelgeSverre/tailwind-size-migrator/README.md

 ## Features

-- 🔍 Recursively scans directories for specified file extensions
+- 🔍 Recursively scans directories for specified file extensions (like find+replace but more complicated)
-- 🚫 Configurable directory exclusion
+- 🚫 Configurable directory exclusion (because we learned from that one time we borked node_modules)
-- ✨ Only updates files that need changes
+- ✨ Only updates files that need changes (revolutionary, I know)
-- 📝 Provides detailed console output of processed files
+- 📝 Provides detailed console output of processed files (for when you need to know what you broke)
-- 🔒 Safe processing with error handling
+- 🔒 Safe processing with error handling (as safe as modifying files can be)
-- 💡 Maintains all other classes and file formatting
+- 💡 Maintains all other classes and file formatting (we're not monsters)
-- 🔄 Dry run mode to preview changes
+- 🔄 Dry run mode to preview changes (for the paranoid among us)

 ## Installation